 The use of adaptation indicators is common but has certain limitations that need to be considered.

 The Paris Agreement calls for enhanced transparency of adaptation actions and encourages Parties to share information on adaptation progress.
-A Global Stocktake will assess the collective achievement towards the goals of the agreement every five years, including progress on adaptation.
+The Global Stocktake will assess the collective achievement towards the goals of the agreement every five years, including progress on adaptation.
 Country-specific adaptation M&E systems can generate information that supports planning and decision making and facilitates implementation of the Paris Agreement.
+The first Global Stocktake is currently underway and will be concluded at COP28 this year (2023).

-M&E of climate adaptation can be done for a variety of purposes, be it to monitor adaptation projects, the implementation of a national action plan, or the achievement of NDC goals.
+M&E of climate adaptation can be done for a variety of purposes, for instance to monitor adaptation projects, the implementation of a national action plan, or the achievement of NDC goals.

 Each of these purposes may require different methods, e.g. depending on whether the primary focus is on management, learning or accountability.
 M&E approaches also differ according to the level of application, e.g. whether M&E is undertaken at the project level, the national level or across levels.
 Therefore, there is no one-size-fits all approach for adaptation M&E.

-Key considerations for the design of adaptation M&E systems include the context, the M&E purpose, the target audience and the available resources.
+Key considerations for designing adaptation M&E systems include the context, the M&E purpose, the target audience and the available resources.

 The Adaptation M&E Navigator provides orientation and suggests relevant M&E methods.

 Countries are increasingly developing national adaptation M&E systems.
-A study by IISD & GIZ (2014)illustrates ten such systems with detailed factsheets (factsheets updated mid-2017).
+A study by IISD & GIZ (2014) introduces ten such systems with detailed factsheets (factsheets updated mid-2017).

 So far, there is far more emphasis on monitoring than on evaluation.
 Methods available for impact evaluation of adaptation projects are summarized in a guidebook.